italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Credential Revocation HTTP Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case of successful revocation, the Issuer MUST return an HTTP Response with status code *204 No Content*.
+The *Credential Issuer* SOULD return an HTTP response with the status code set to 200 and the `status_assertion_responses` array with the related Revocation Assertion Error object.
+The status code 200 MUST be returned if the Revocation Assertion is requested for a valid, non-existent, expired, already revoked or invalid Digital Credential.

+The response MUST:

+- include a JSON object with a member named `revocation_assertion_responses`;

+- be encoded in ``application/json`` format.

-Otherwise, an HTTP error response MUST be provided by the Issuer using status codes according to the table below.
+Otherwise, an HTTP error response MUST be provided by the Credential Issuer using status codes according to the table below.

 The following HTTP Status Codes MUST be supported: